vincentwun/A-Eye-Web-Chat-Assistant/README.md

 ### Analyzing Web Content

--   **Capture Visible Area**: Click Camera icon: Sends visible part of the webpage to AI.
+-   **Capture Visible Area**: Click the Camera icon or activate voice input to say "Take a screenshot."
--   **Capture Full Page**: Click Scroll icon: Sends the entire webpage (scrolling) to AI.
+-   **Capture Full Page**: Click the Scroll icon or activate voice input to say "Take a scrolling screenshot."
--   **Analyze Text Content**: Click File icon: Sends the main text of the webpage to AI.
+-   **Analyze Text Content**: Click the File icon or activate voice input to say "Analyze content."

 ---
 ## Privacy